jacobwilliams/halo/README.md

 It's because `fmin` and `nlsolver-fortran` both have explicit `lapack` and `blas` dependencies specified in their `fpm.toml` files (`link = ["lapack", "blas"]`).
 If i delete those it compiles.

+### Other notes

+Another source of CR3BP halos that can be used as initial guesses for this tool can be found here: https://ssd.jpl.nasa.gov/tools/periodic_orbits.html

 ### Documentation

 The latest API documentation can be found [here](https://jacobwilliams.github.io/halo/).
 This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford).